Am I eligible to apply?

 (After Tax Income + Social Welfare Payments+ all other income) – (Rent/Mortgage) – (Dependent Child Allowance) = Net Reckonable Income (NRI)

 Special circumstances allowances can be made for further reductions to the NRI.
-Full details of the special circumstances allowances are available on the website
+Full details of the special circumstances allowances are available here

 How much grant aid will I receive?